-Enjoy a window into the Proctor community provided through assembly podcasts, video, student and faculty blogs, news stories, and images of day-to-day life on campus.
+Enjoy a window into the Proctor community provided through news stories, blog posts, video, assembly podcasts, and images of day-to-day life on and off-campus.

 Spring Training Journal: Boys' Lax